-Pupils are expected to continue with their projects with a minimum of two hours a week of home study.

-Pupils are encouraged to attend extra art opportunities to extend their knowledge and understanding.
+Learners are expected to continue with their projects with a minimum of two hours a week of home study.
+Learners are encouraged to attend extra art opportunities to extend their knowledge and understanding.
 This will enable them to further develop their skills and enhance their portfolio.

-- Pupils will have to purchase an A3 sketchbook at an approximate cost of £5.00 for their Year 11 coursework. - Pupils will be expected to have a memory stick.
-This should have been bought for Year 9. - Pupils will be expected to print off colour images of art work for their research into artists. - Pupils will be expected have basic art equipment to use at home, such as water colours, colour pencils, - chalk pastels.
-These should have been bought for Year 9.
-Art packs can be bought from school at an approximate cost of £20.00
+- Learners will have to purchase an A3 sketchbook at an approximate cost of £5.00 for their Year 9 coursework. - Learners will be expected to have a memory stick, which they will use in Years 10 and 11. - Learners will be expected to print off colour images of art work for their research into artists. - Learners will be expected have basic art equipment to use at home, such as water colours, colour pencils, chalk pastels.
+A learner art pack can be purchased through school at an approximate cost of £23.00.
+This equipment will be needed for Years 10 and 11.